lukasturcani/stk-vis/readme.rst

     mongodb+srv://stk-vis:example@stk-vis-example.x4bkl.mongodb.net

 This should connect you to a public database I made.
+Note that you don't have to change any of the other default values.
 (The connection might be a bit slow because I'm using a free server hosted in Europe, but if you use your own it should be much faster.)
 You can also make your databases private and only allows access to